 Business Insider reports that m-commerce composed a quarter of all e-commerce transactions in the US in 2019.
 From the said year, it will increase to a 25.5% compound annual growth rate and will reach $448 billion in 2024.
 This will make up 45% of the country’s overall e-commerce market by 2024.

 As for customizations, BigCommerce provides you with complete control of each theme’s HTML and CSS, and if you’re no expert in coding, you can still execute basic configurations.

-Both platforms provide users with tools to disseminate information on social media, to generate significant sales reports, to enter an unlimited number of items in your e-store, and to accommodate as many orders and site visitors as your venture can.
-As the world turns to working from anywhere, acquiring these features are important in following insights for remote work strategies.
+Both platforms provide users with tools to disseminate information on social media, generate significant sales reports, enter an unlimited number of items in your e-store, and accommodate as many orders and site visitors as your venture can.
+As the world turns to working from anywhere, acquiring these features is important in following insights for remote work strategies.

-Now that we’ve got that settled, users should know that Shopify is more simple for setups with multiple languages and contains built-in dropshipping.
-On the other hand, BigCommerce boasts its multi-layered hosting safety as well as their unique DDOS shield.
+Now that we’ve got that settled, users should know that Shopify is more simple for setups with multiple languages and contains built-in drop shipping.
+On the other hand, BigCommerce boasts its multi-layered hosting safety as well as its unique DDOS shield.
 As an added bonus, your products can actually end up on product comparison sites more easily.

 Every online retailer wants their business to be multifaceted and multifunctional, so one of the pros and cons of eCommerce platforms we need to discuss include extensions.
 These features allow your enterprise to go beyond what benefits regular software tools can offer.

 Shopify is home to more than 500 different solutions created by the company and third-party developers.
 These applications let you incorporate any other available function to your online store.